mortenpi/ProjectX.jl/README.md

 FOO="bar"
 ```

-It will set the corresponding environment variables
+It will set the corresponding environment variable

 ```julia-repl
 julia> ENV["FOO"]